kinkenrin/AndroidPractices/README.md

 # AndroidPractices
-A project for learn Android
+A project for learn Android SDK